ForestAdmin/documentation-user-guide/workspaces/building-a-workspace/README.md

 #### Action Component

-The Action component can be used to trigger `global,` `single`, and `bulk` Smart Actions as well as CRUD operations.&#x20;
+The Action component can be used to trigger `global`, `single`, and `bulk` Smart Actions as well as CRUD operations.

 <figure><img src="../../.gitbook/assets/Screenshot 2022-10-05 at 16.56.40.png" alt=""><figcaption></figcaption></figure>

 If you've selected an action that requires selected record(s) to apply to, then you'll need to specify a source component:

-Here we have linked the `action2` component so that when you select a record from the`collection1` component, you'll be able to trigger the _Edit a company_ action in 1 click.&#x20;
+Here we have linked the `action2` component so that when you select a record from the`collection1` component, you'll be able to trigger the _Edit a company_ action in 1 click.

 #### Field Component